equinixmetal-archive/docs-packet-legacy/guides/operating-systems/smartos-on-packet.md

 ![storage-pool](/images/smartos-on-packet/05.png)

 If the default works for you, then type “yes”, and continue, however, there are other options for SmartOS storage configurations, or manually defining options if you’ve decided to, for example, attach network storage, or add block devices.

+During this step you can also choose to make the zpool bootable.
+While SmartOS is not typically installed to disk, on Packet booting from the zpool is preferred.
+To configure your SmartOS system to boot from the zpool, enter `zones` as the boot pool, and `latest` as the source.

+If you choose to boot form the zpool, go into the Packet console, clicking “Server Actions” and disable “Always Boot from PXE”.
+If for any reason your pool becomes unbootable, you can set this to “Always Boot from PXE” (and ensuring your `custom_ipxe` URL is set correctly) to boot from the network.
+If you do not enter a boot pool, you will need to alwyas boot from pxe.

+Persistent installation specific things like passwords, users, VM data, is always stored in the node storage pool in either case.

 Your final step is to configure a root password for the device: